MrNickalas/MrNickalas/README.md

 - 👋 Hi, I’m @MrNickalas
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in programming the universe, manipulating reality..
-- 🌱 I’m currently learning computer technology.
+- 🌱 I’m currently learning computer programming and coding.
-- 💞️ I’m looking to collaborate on technology
+- 💞️ I’m looking to collaborate on technology and how to master every aspect.
 - 📫 How to reach me mr.nick@nickalasmedia.com

 <!---